 - 4 celery stalks, chopped

-- 2 lg yukon gold or yellow potatoes, chopped
+- 2 large yukon gold or yellow potatoes, chopped

-- 2 Tbsp fresh thyme, stripped and chopped
+- 2 tablespoons fresh thyme, stripped and chopped

 - Fresh thyme with dried time.
 1 Tbsp fresh = 1 tsp dried